rlangc/rlangc/Technical Writing/AutoCAD User Guide.md

 PDF	Portable Document Format.
 Publishing and sharing.
 IFC	Industry Foundation Classes.
 BIM collaboration.
 STL	Stereolithography.
 3D printing.

-Importing Files into AutoCAD
+<h4>Importing Files into AutoCAD</h4>

-    Type IMPORT > Press Enter.
+1. Type IMPORT > Press Enter
-    Select DXF, DWF, PDF, or other CAD file types.
+2. Select DXF, DWF, PDF, or other CAD file types
-    Adjust import settings (scale, layers, positioning).
+3. Adjust import settings (scale, layers, positioning)
-    Click OK to insert the file into your drawing.
+4. Click OK to insert the file into your drawing

 💡 Tip: Use PDFIMPORT to convert a PDF into editable AutoCAD lines.

-Exporting Drawings from AutoCAD
+<h4>Exporting Drawings from AutoCAD</h4>

-    Type EXPORT > Press Enter.
+- Type EXPORT > Press Enter
-    Choose the file format (DWG, DXF, DWF, PDF, etc.).
+- Choose the file format (DWG, DXF, DWF, PDF, etc.)
-    Specify file location and naming conventions.
+- Specify file location and naming conventions
-    Click Save to complete the export.
+- Click Save to complete the export

 💡 Tip: Use DWGCONVERT to convert DWG files into older versions for compatibility.

-10.2 Using External References (Xrefs)
+<h3>10.2 Using External References (Xrefs)</h3>

 An Xref (External Reference) is a linked drawing that updates dynamically when modified.
 This helps keep multiple files coordinated in large projects.

-Benefits of Xrefs
+<h4>Benefits of Xrefs</h4>

-✔ Keeps file sizes small by referencing files instead of copying them.
+✔ Keeps file sizes small by referencing files instead of copying them

-✔ Automatically updates changes when the referenced file is modified.
+✔ Automatically updates changes when the referenced file is modified

-✔ Prevents duplication of work by allowing multiple users to work on different parts of a project.
+✔ Prevents duplication of work by allowing multiple users to work on different parts of a project

-Attaching an Xref (XREF)
+<h4>Attaching an Xref (XREF)</h4>

-    Type XREF > Press Enter.
+1. Type XREF > Press Enter
-    Click Attach DWG.
+2. Click Attach DWG
-    Browse and select the drawing to reference.
+3. Browse and select the drawing to reference
-    Set the insertion point, scale, and rotation.
+4. Set the insertion point, scale, and rotation
-    Click OK to insert the Xref.
+5. Click OK to insert the Xref

 💡 Tip: Use Overlay Mode instead of Attach Mode to avoid nested Xrefs.

-Managing Xrefs (XREF)
+<h4>Managing Xrefs (XREF)</h4>

+TABLE
 Action	Command	Function
 Reload Xref	XREF > Reload	Updates the referenced file.
 Detach Xref	XREF > Detach	Removes the reference without affecting the main drawing.
 Bind Xref	XREF > Bind	Converts an Xref into a permanent block.

 💡 Tip: If an Xref is missing, use XREF > Path Type > Full Path to locate it.

-10.3 Working with Sheet Sets (SHEETSET)
+<h3>10.3 Working with Sheet Sets (SHEETSET)</h3>

 A Sheet Set is a collection of multiple drawings managed in one location.

 Creating a Sheet Set

-    Type SHEETSET > Press Enter.
+- Type SHEETSET > Press Enter
-    Click New Sheet Set > Choose a template.
+- Click New Sheet Set > Choose a template
-    Add existing drawings or create new ones.
+- Add existing drawings or create new ones
-    Save the sheet set for project management.
+- Save the sheet set for project management

 💡 Best for: Large projects where multiple drawings must be organized efficiently.

-10.4 Version Control and Backup Strategies
+<h3>10.4 Version Control and Backup Strategies</h3>

 AutoCAD automatically saves temporary backup files to prevent data loss.
+TABLE
 Backup File Types
 File Type	Description	Location
 .BAK	Backup file of the last saved drawing.
 Same folder as the DWG file.